Special relationships: Keeping pistol shrimps and gobies

 In return for 'lodgings', the goby acts as a sentinel to the shrimp.
 The pair use tactile communication virtually constantly.

-Setting up for that special relationship
+Setting up for that special shrimp goby relationship

 Otherwise, feeding for both shrimp and goby is straightforward.

-It’s sometimes possible to establish heterosexual pairs of gobies and 'mated pairs' may be occasionally offered.
-Otherwise, stick to one goby per genus.
-A shrimp and goby symbiotic pairing can, in fact, be ideal for nano aquariums, as 100l/22 gal is adequate for the smaller species.
-However, some burrows may be up to half a metre long, so adequate substrate area is important.
+A shrimp and goby symbiotic pairing can be ideal for nano tanks.
+A 100l/22 gal reef tank is adequate for the smaller species.
+Some burrows may be up to half a metre long, so provide them with plenty of substrate.

 Poppers are muted with gobies